gpskwlkr/CatBot/README.md

 5. Wrong command recognition - get a message if your command is wrong, so it's not recognised
 6. Secret command - you have to guess :p
 7. Text recognition
+8. Phrases database

 Todo:

-1. Database for phrases
-2. Any advises what to add ?
+1. Any advises what to add ?
 You are welcome at @gpskwlkr / t.me/gpskwlkr

 Tokens leaked suddenly , but already fixed that :D (they're changed :p)